Industry Signals

 Graph-RHO: Critical-Path-Aware Heterogeneous Graph Network for Long-Horizon Flexible Job Shop Scheduling 🔗

-Long-horizon flexible job shop scheduling is a class of combinatorial problem that quickly becomes intractable for exact solvers as the number of operations grows.
-Prior deep reinforcement learning (DRL) approaches improve on dispatching rules but specialise to a single problem type, collapsing when transferred to a structurally related variant.
-Graph-RHO bridges that gap by combining a topology-aware heterogeneous graph neural network with a rolling horizon optimisation framework and a critical-path-aware training mechanism that distinguishes bottleneck operations from robust ones.
-The combination achieves over 30% solve time reduction on large-scale instances and generalises zero-shot across FJSP (Flexible Job Shop Scheduling Problem), JSSP (Job Shop Scheduling Problem), and FFSP (Flexible Flow Shop Problem) benchmarks, a result prior DRL schedulers do not achieve on any of those problem families simultaneously. 📋 Case Study below ↓
+Graph-RHO bridges that transfer gap by combining a topology-aware heterogeneous graph neural network (which encodes operation-machine relationships with multi-relational edges for precedence, compatibility, and current load) with a rolling horizon optimisation framework and a critical-path-aware training mechanism that assigns higher learning weight to bottleneck operations (the steps that gate overall makespan) than to non-critical ones.
+The combination achieves over 30% solve-time reduction on large-scale instances and generalises zero-shot across FJSP (Flexible Job Shop Scheduling Problem), JSSP (Job Shop Scheduling Problem), and FFSP (Flexible Flow Shop Problem) benchmarks without retraining, a result prior DRL schedulers specialised to a single problem type do not achieve on the other two families simultaneously. 📋 Case Study below ↓

 arXiv:2604.10073 — Li et al., Apr 2026Day-Ahead Offering for Virtual Power Plants: A Stochastic Linear Programming Reformulation with 100x Speedup over Column-and-Constraint Generation 🔗

-Foundation: A Virtual Power Plant (VPP) aggregates distributed energy resources (DERs) -- rooftop solar, batteries, electric vehicles, small generators -- into a single entity that bids into the wholesale electricity market as if it were a conventional power station.
-The day-ahead offering problem is the daily decision of what quantity of electricity to commit to delivering at each hour of the following day, given that actual DER output will be uncertain.
-Stochastic adaptive robust optimisation models both distributional uncertainty (market prices following a Markov process) and set-based uncertainty (DER output ranges) in the same formulation.
+Foundation: A Virtual Power Plant (VPP) aggregates distributed energy resources (DERs) — rooftop solar, batteries, electric vehicles, small generators — into a single entity that bids into the wholesale electricity market as if it were a conventional power station.
+The day-ahead offering problem is the daily decision of what quantity of electricity to commit to delivering at each hour of the following day, given that actual DER output and market prices will both be uncertain.
+This paper handles both sources of uncertainty together using stochastic adaptive robust optimisation — a method that finds a bid performing acceptably across a range of plausible price paths and DER output scenarios, not just the most likely one.

 Term of the Day